Building the Evidence Base on De-escalation Training for Law Enforcement: A Multi-Agency Randomized Controlled Trial

 Study 1: Evaluation of the Integrating Communications, Assessments and Tactics (ICAT) Training with the Indianapolis Metro Police Department (IMPD)

-The research team will analyze a series of behavioral outcome data through the use of a stepped wedge randomized controlled trial (RCT) design.
+The research team analyzed a series of behavioral outcome data through the use of a stepped wedge randomized controlled trial (RCT) design.
 A stepped wedge RCT is a type of crossover design that allows for geographic “clusters” (in this study, police districts) to begin as no-intervention control groups, after which individual clusters are randomly selected at pre-planned time points to cross over permanently from the control group to the intervention (i.e., trained) group.
 Thus, at the end of the study period, all clusters will have crossed over to the intervention group (i.e., received ICAT training).
 This design allows for an experimental comparison between IMPD districts receiving the intervention and districts clusters receiving “treatment as usual” while awaiting crossover to the treatment group.

 Study 2: Evaluation of De-escalation Through Tactical Communication (DTC) Training with the Cincinnati Police Department (CPD)